2006: Kobe Bryant Scores 52 In 3 Quarters Vs The Utah Jazz

 Follow @David Astramskas

-Coming off a loss to the Milwaukee Bucks that saw Michael Redd drop 45 points on a still recovering Kobe Bryant (27 points on 7-of-23 shooting), the Black Mamba was looking to destroy his next opponent and those future victims turned out to be the Utah Jazz — a team Bryant always enjoyed torturing up until his final day in the NBA.
+Coming off a loss to the Milwaukee Bucks that saw Michael Redd drop 45 points on a recovering Kobe Bryant (27 points on 7-of-23 shooting), the Black Mamba was looking to destroy his next opponent.
+Those future victims turned out to be the Utah Jazz — a team Bryant always enjoyed torturing up until his final day in the NBA.